Career Mentoring Network

 The Career Mentoring Program supports first-generation college students with both 1:1 Mentor-Mentee interactions and small group discussions.
 This mentoring network will build upon existing pathways—including the CSUSM Career Center and the Faculty Mentoring Program—for making connections to resources to support their future career goals.

 Mentee applications accepted beginning Thursday, February 19.
-Application deadline: Thursday, March 26.
+Application deadline has been extended to Wednesday, April 8.
 Drop off applications in SBSB 4240.

 Seeking Volunteer Career Mentors